OpenDiablo2/HellSpawner/README.md

 ## Status

-For now (start of march 2021) we can use HellSpawner to:
+For now (start of april 2021) we can use HellSpawner to:

 *   create projects
 *   browse MPQ archives